AM207/ac297r/content/pages/syllabus.md

 These are the topics which will be covered in the tutorials.
 The list below reflects a rough ordering of topics.
 The actual order will likely shift around a bit.
 The course will be taught using Python as the language of implementation.

-1. Numpy/scipy/matplotlib/seaborn/pandas
+1. Numpy/scipy/matplotlib/seaborn/pandas (DONE)
 1. Exploratory statistics, visualization, and data analysis; publish on github.
+(DONE)
+1. Software Development and Github.
-1. Machine Learning using scikit-learn
+1. Machine Learning using scikit-learn 1
-1. Feature and Model Selection in Machine Learning
+1. Machine Learning using scikit-learn 2
-1. Bayes Theorem and Cost, Naive Bayes, documents as data.
-1. Model Averaging and Ensembles
+1. Deep Learning using Theano
 1. Scientific Writing and presentation
-1. Running large scale models on AWS or a cluster: machine learning devops
 1. The bayesian paradigm
+1. Scaling Algorithms 1
+1. Scaling Algorithms 2
 1. Bayesian prediction and inference using pymc
-1. Bayesian Model selection, and moving to neural nets
+1. Model Averaging and Ensembles
-1. Deep Learning using Theano